-In the course of their duties, member-partners may develop or create new designs, inventions, systems or processes, products or documents.
-When these achievements have been made as a direct result of a member-partner's employment with the Company and through use of CGI's resources, they belong to CGI.
-Moreover, CGI is free to use this work as it so wishes and member-partners cannot use nor divulge, publish or otherwise disseminate it without prior written consent from CGI.
-Upon request, member-partners will execute documents made necessary to confirm or complete the assignment of rights to CGI.
+In the course of their duties, members may develop or create new designs, inventions, systems or processes, products or documents.
+When these achievements have been made as a direct result of a member's employment with the Company and through use of CGI's resources, they belong to CGI.
+Moreover, CGI is free to use this work as it so wishes and members cannot use nor divulge, publish or otherwise disseminate it without prior written consent from CGI.
+Upon request, members will execute documents made necessary to confirm or complete the assignment of rights to CGI.